penpot/penpot-docs/technical-guide/getting-started.md

 And the [docker compose (v2)](https://docs.docker.com/compose/cli-command/#installing-compose-v2).
-You can use the old `docker-compose` of course, but all the decomentation supposes you are using the V2.
+You can use the old `docker-compose` of course, but all the documentation supposes you are using the V2.

 Optionally, after installing docker, you can tweak your system for